 Upon receipt by the State Construction & Materials Engineer, the respective divisions in the central office are asked to review the request and provide their comments.
 After review by the legal division, the agreement will be presented for the Chief Engineer's consideration and approval.
 The agreement, if approved, will be returned to the district for recording.
 This process is often time consuming; therefore, the district should initiate the processing as soon as the request is made in order to alleviate any delays to the project.
 No changes in plan construction should be made until the shift agreement is approved.

-Contracts involving changes in access in keeping with the Commission's policy for approving documents (Delegation Of Authority For Approval And Execution Of Documents, effective July 10, 2001) advises that the Director, Chief Engineer, Chief Financial Officer, State Traffic Engineer or District Engineer can execute changes in access: however, deeds and/or other documents used to convey the property must be executed by the chair or vice-chair of the Commission.
+Contracts involving changes in access in keeping with the Commission's policy for approving documents (Highways-Limited Access-Execution of Documents) advises that the Director, Chief Engineer, Chief Financial Officer, State Traffic Engineer or District Engineer can execute changes in access: however, deeds and/or other documents used to convey the property must be executed by the chair or vice-chair of the Commission.

 105.22 Duties of the District Construction and Materials Engineer

-When projects are advertised for letting, they are assigned to a resident engineer by letter so that project files contain a record of the assignment.
-This serves as the resident engineer's authority to incur engineering expenses.
-Copies of this letter are sent to Construction and Materials and to Community Relations.
-After the project has been awarded, the contractor is informed in writing of the name and address of the resident engineer to whom the work has been assigned.
-If, during the life of the project, it is necessary to reassign the work, the name of the new resident engineer is provided in writing to the contractor and copies of this letter sent to Construction and Materials.
+When projects are advertised for letting, they are assigned to a Resident Engineer by letter so that project files contain a record of the assignment.
+This serves as the Resident Engineer's authority to incur engineering expenses.
+Copies of this letter are sent to Construction and Materials and to Communications.
+After the project has been awarded, the contractor is informed in writing of the name and address of the Resident Engineer to whom the work has been assigned.
+If, during the life of the project, it is necessary to reassign the work, the name of the new Resident Engineer is provided in writing to the contractor and copies of this letter sent to Construction and Materials.

 The District Construction and Materials Engineer must direct work in a way that will keep engineer-contractor controversy and ill feelings to a minimum.
 This cannot be done by following a set of rules.
 If enough thought is given and constant effort is made to place authority and responsibility at the proper levels, a smooth-running organization will follow.
 When decisions can be made at the proper time and place, desired results should be realized.